 I hope you'll try this week's recipe, Pesto Tortellini Salad - it's great when you want a fast and fresh side dish or a light dinner entree.
 It's super simple to make and uses the fresh ingredients of your late summer harvest.

-1 package uncooked refrigerated cheese filled tortellini
+INGREDIENTS:1 package uncooked refrigerated cheese filled tortellini

 1 medium zucchini, cut in half lengthwise and sliced